Skip to main content

 • Infrastructure:

-• GKE cluster (Standard mode, not Autopilot*) with Workload Identity enabled
+• An GKE cluster in Standard mode (not Autopilot*) with Workload Identity enabled

-• roles/iam.serviceAccountAdmin – required for Service Account management
+• roles/iam.serviceAccountAdmin – required to manage Service Accounts

-• roles/storage.admin – required for GCS bucket management
+• roles/storage.admin – required to manage GCS bucket

-• roles/apikeys.admin – required for API key management
+• roles/apikeys.admin – required to manage API keys

 *Autopilot is not supported due to the managed Prometheus configuration.